tony-aw/tinycodet/README.md

 # Recommended R packages

-I highly recommend using this R package alongside the 2 major operator-related R-packages, namely `magrittr` and `zeallot`.
-I should also note that the `stringi` R package also comes with its own set of string-related operators, and I highly recommend using `stringi`’s operators along side the operators of this R package.
+`stringi` is of course required for this packages.
+Besides that, I highly recommend using this R package alongside the 2 major operator-related R-packages, namely `magrittr` and `zeallot`.

 # Compatibility with other operator-related R packages

 The `stringi` R package has the `%s+%` and `%s*%` operators.
-They work almost exactly the same way as the equivalent operators in `tidyoperators`, and so this is can safely be ignored.
+They do virtually the same things as in `tidyoperators`, and so the masking of these functions can safely be ignored.
 I also made sure not to name any of the operators in `tidyoperators` the same as the operators in `magrittr` and `zeallot`, so that should be safe also.